theislab/moscot/README.rst

 **moscot** is a scalable framework for Optimal Transport (OT) applications in single-cell genomics.
 It can be used for

-- temporal and spatio-temporal trajectory inference
+- trajectory inference (incorporating spatial and lineage information)
-- spatial mapping
+- mapping cells to their spatial organisation
-- spatial alignment
+- aligning spatial transcriptomics slides
+- translating modalities
 - prototyping of new OT models in single-cell genomics

 **moscot** is powered by